ianfnelson/blog.iannelson.uk/content/posts/2022-12-17-the-20-books-i-most-enjoyed-reading-in-2022.md

 My favourite work of fiction this year was this sparkling debut novel that captured the zeitgeist in a manner that reminded me of Douglas Coupland novels in the early 1990s.
 Obsessive engineer Ada designs storage boxes for STÄDA, a furniture manufacturer that comes across as a cross between Ikea and a Silicon Valley big tech company.

 This is a darkly humorous and suspenseful novel that is an easy read.
 Having bought and enjoyed it in the States around New Year prior to its UK release, I mailed my copy to my friend and erstwhile colleague Steph, as I knew she’d love it too.
-She soon messaged &#8220;I devoured it.
+She soon messaged “I devoured it.
 I’m reeling.
-Thank you&#8221;.
+Thank you”.

 <div class="wp-block-image">
   <figure class="aligncenter"><img decoding="async" src="https://blogstouks01.z33.web.core.windows.net/2023/08/box.jpg" alt="" /></figure>